emarsden/pg-el/doc/src/API.md

 to the database (as an opaque type). `PASSWORD` defaults to an empty string.

+    (pg-connect/string connection-string) -> con

+Connect to PostgreSQL with parameters specified by `CONNECTION-STRING`.
+A connection string is of the form

+    host=localhost port=5432 dbname=mydb options=--client_min_messages=DEBUG4

+We do not support all the parameter keywords supported by libpq, such as those which specify particular aspects of the TCP connection to PostgreSQL (e.g. `keepalives_interval`).
+The supported keywords are `host`, `hostaddr`, `port`, `dbname`, `user`, `password`, `sslmode` (partial support), `connect_timeout`, `read_timeout` (a pg-el extension), `client_encoding`, `application_name` and `options`.
+They work in the same way as for libpq (and therefore for the psql commandline tool).
+The same environment variable fallbacks as libpq are used (`PGHOST` for `host`, `PGOPTIONS` for options and so on).

+    (pg-connect/uri connection-uri) -> con

+Connect to PostgreSQL with parameters specified by `CONNECTION-uri`.
+A connection URI is of the form

+    postgresql://[userspec@][hostspec][/dbname][?paramspec]

+where `userspec` is of the form `username:password`.
+If `hostspec` is a string representing a local path (e.g. `%2Fvar%2Flib%2Fpostgresql` with percent-encoding) then it is interpreted as a Unix pathname used for a local Unix domain connection.
+We do not support all the paramspec keywords supported by libpq, such as those which specify particular aspects of the TCP connection to PostgreSQL (e.g. `keepalives_interval`).
+The supported paramspec keywords and their fallback environment variables are the same as for pg-connect/string (see above).

     (pg-exec con &rest sql) -> pgresult

 Concatenate the SQL strings and send to the PostgreSQL backend over connection `CON`.
 Retrieve the information returned by the database and return it in an opaque record PGRESULT.
 The content of the pgresult should be accessed using the `pg-result` function.